The main classes in this namespace are:

 Commands: A command in command-line input is a token that specifies an action or defines a group of related actions.
 For example:

 Root commands: The root command is the one that specifies the name of the app's executable.
 For example, the dotnet command specifies the dotnet.exe executable.
 Subcommands: Most command-line apps support subcommands, also known as verbs.
 For example, the dotnet command has a run subcommand that you invoke by entering dotnet run.
 Subcommands can have their own subcommands.
 In dotnet tool install, install is a subcommand of tool.
-When you have repeating/common options and arguments for your commands, you can define them once in a base class and then share them by inheriting that base class in other command classes.Interfaces are also supported ! |
+Inheritance: When you have repeating/common options and arguments for your commands, you can define them once in a base class and then share them by inheriting that base class in other command classes.Interfaces are also supported !
+Handler: Add a method with name Run or RunAsync to make it the handler for the CLI command.
+The method can have one of the following signatures:

 CliCommandBuilder | Represents a command builder generated by the source generator. |